hackshackers/hackshackers-hugo/content/news/2011/11/hackshackers-brighton-chrys-wu-laurian-gridinoc-nov-22-2011.md

 The groups work to &#8220;improve the practice of journalism through tools and technologies&#8221;.

-She explained that there are now many chapters around the world, including about 20 in Africa, with one launching in Cairo soon.
+She explained that there are now many groups around the world, including about 20 in Africa, with one launching in Cairo soon.

 A group has also started in Yerevan, Armenia, and has [announced a hackathon][3] with help from Microsoft.